keithfancher/haskell-notes/haskell-notes.md

 The unfortunately named
 [optparse-applicative](https://www.stackage.org/package/optparse-applicative#quick-start)
 is probably the most widely-used.
-At first glance, it looks complicated (and it has the world "applicative" in the name), but it was actually super-simple to get up and running.
+At first glance, it looks complicated (and it has the word "applicative" in the name), but it was actually super-simple to get up and running.
 The "quick start" (linked above) will get you a long way.
 It can handle pretty much any complex use-case you can throw at it, but is also great for simple stuff.

 [This blog
 post](https://thoughtbot.com/blog/applicative-options-parsing-in-haskell) was
-also very helpful, and has some good examples.
+also very helpful, and has some good examples of optparse-applicative in action.

 Other resources: